pibook/site/README.md

 # Installation

 1. Fork this repo.
-2. ~Go to Settings-->Github Pages and find your URL~ Configure the deployment from your netlify account.
+2. Configure the deployment from your netlify account.
 3. Edit the about description and URL to match your repository settings.

 # Development